codyrushing/workshop-generative-art/exercises/003-3d/README.md

 * __Camera__ - a virtual eyepiece or way of looking at the world.
 It can have all sorts of different qualities
   * __Perspective camera__ - has a traditional "vanishing point", in which objects that are more in the direction of the vanishing point appear to distort and shrink away.
-  * __Orthographic camera__ - objects further away don't distor and shrink.
+  * __Orthographic camera__ - objects further away don't distort and shrink.
 It's sort of depth-less.
 Great for 2.5d type of look.

+* `render.setClearColor()` sets the background color.
+It's kind of independent of light.
+* Without light,